markus-seethaler/smart_meter_data_pipeline/README.md

 # Build and run the Docker compose in the background
 docker compose up -d --build

+# If you want to scale the consumer horizontally you can use the following argument (4 consumers is max right now efficiency wise)
+docker compose up -d --build  --scale consumer=4

 # On first startup this might take a few minutes depending on your systems capabilities
 ```